wafaehamdaoui/TextEditor/README.md

 ![image](https://user-images.githubusercontent.com/75392302/146642376-2246f029-a45a-4870-892d-00ca8951a0fd.png)

 Undo : Erases the last change made to the text,

-Redo : Restores the most recent UNDO operation performed on the text, Zoom in/out  : for changing font size.
+Redo : Restores the most recent UNDO operation performed on the text,

+Zoom in/out  : for changing font size.

 5-Help menu's actions:

-in this menu we have just about Action to give some information azbout the application.
+in this menu we have just about Action to give some information about the application.

 ![image](https://user-images.githubusercontent.com/75392302/146642406-1c8ec0b7-6b56-4b39-a5ea-8129eedb376c.png)